For hardworking self-published authors, there is hope. It’s only a typo!

 From my own experience, when I have download copies of one of my ebooks from different sources, they are never exactly the same.

-The most common problem are changes in formatting, removal of italicised text, removal, replacement or misinterpretation of accented characters and random changes to fonts and paragraph styles.
+The most common problems are changes in formatting, removal of italicised text, removal, replacement or misinterpretation of accented characters and random changes to fonts and paragraph styles.

 Quite honestly, some conversions are good, while some I could only call a dog’s breakfast.
 It also makes a huge difference if a file has been prepared using Apple programmes or Microsoft programmes.